 Check your pipes, drains and gutters

 Now’s the time to consider lagging pipes, particularly if your water supply will be maintained while your business is temporarily closed.
-Check the latest government guidelines to make sure you can allow a plumber onsite during the lockdown period to help protect your pipes over winter, especially if the lockdown exceeds the original timescale set.

 Make sure your water supply is safe before your business reopens

 After a period of closure, you need to prepare your water supply for safe use again.
 Even if your water has not been officially disconnected, there are a few things you need to do to make sure your water supply is safe for you, your staff and your customers to use once you’re back in business.